US National Parks to Visit With Kids

 The stunning Grand Teton National Park is arguably one of the most beautiful in the USA.
 It also has one of the most unique history’s, involving opposition by local farmers and a secret plan by John D. Rockefeller, Jr. and Horace Albright that ultimately made the park what it is today.

 This section of the Rocky Mountains is a haven for avid hikers, rock climbers, skiers, photographers and wildlife enthusiasts.
+The Grand Teton scenic drive is a must-do with kids.
 Because of the distances between the attractions in the park the best way to get around is to drive, or if you’re up to it, ride your bike!
-Be sure to stop at the many overlooks to photograph Grand Teton National Park.

-Kids enjoy seeing the wildlife at Grand Teton.
+Seeing the wildlife is one of the best activities when visiting Grand Teton National Park with kids.
 We saw elk, foxes, and a black bear, who according to the rangers was about two years old and had just got the boot from his mother.
 We met a ranger who was related to the famous John Muir and learned about the differences between brown and black bears.
 Grand Teton is bear country, so if you are heading out into the woods make sure you’re prepared.

 The Hawai’i Volcanoes National Park is along the southern shore of the Big Island and includes the active Kilauea volcano.
 We spent a full day in this national park with 4 small children and realized the volcano was the kids’ least favorite part of the park…go figure!
 Our kids took a few looks at the volcano crater from the designated lookout and quickly moved on.